zYeoman/myStars/README.md

 ## CSS

+- [adapta-gtk-theme](https://github.com/adapta-project/adapta-gtk-theme) - An adaptive Gtk+ theme based on Material Design Guidelines
 - [Spacemacs-rocks](https://github.com/emacs-china/Spacemacs-rocks) - Happy Hacking Emacs & Spacemacs (Simplified Chinese)
 - [ProgrammingFonts](https://github.com/ProgrammingFonts/ProgrammingFonts) - This is a collection of programming fonts,just share this with the programmers.Now there are 30 kinds of fantastic fonts!
-- [transfer.sh](https://github.com/dutchcoders/transfer.sh) - Easy and fast file sharing from the command-line.
 - [paperless](https://github.com/danielquinn/paperless) - Scan, index, and archive all of your paper documents
 - [hexo-theme-next](https://github.com/iissnan/hexo-theme-next) - Elegant theme for Hexo.
 - [Learn-Project](https://github.com/xxr3376/Learn-Project) - 清华大学网络学堂优化工具